 Freedom of discussion, inquiry, and expression is protected and nurtured in the classroom as the safeguard of the freedom to learn.
-Students are expected to exercise their freedom to learn in a manner consistent with the maintenance of good order.
-Responsibility for good order in the classroom is vested in the instructor, and responsibility for maintaining order elsewhere is set forth in the "Code of Conduct and Discipline."
+Students are expected to exercise their freedom to learn in a manner consistent with the maintenance of civil discourse and orderly conduct.
+Responsibility for civil discourse and orderly conduct in the classroom is vested in the instructor, and responsibility for maintaining order elsewhere is set forth in the "Code of Conduct and Discipline."